Galaco/bsp/README.md

 There are more usage examples available in the `examples/` directory.

+## Exporting BSPs

+This library supports writing BSPs.
+It aims to preserve identical binaries where possible, but this is not guaranteed due to wide-ranging difference in format across games (and even within the same game!).
+For example:
+* Counterstrike: Source
+  * de_dust2 Lump 59 (MapFlags) has 0 flags set, a the 4byte lump is written.
+Format is BSP v20.
+  * de_nuke Lump 59 (MapFlags) has 0 flags set, but the lump is not written.
+Format is BSP v20.

+There are plenty of other scenarios where this can occur, and in a way that we cannot guess with certainty what the expected behaviour should be.
+By default, this library assumes that structures that contain > 0 bytes are written, but this behaviour can be overridden (see examples).

 ## Real World examples
 * Proof of concept BSP viewer: [https://github.com/Galaco/kero](https://github.com/Galaco/kero)
 * Insert game_text newline placeholder characters (avoids Hammer crash) as a compile step: [https://github.com/Galaco/CS-GO-game_text-newline-inserter/tree/golang](https://github.com/Galaco/CS-GO-game_text-newline-inserter/tree/golang)